-On Monday, June 10, 2013, the Arab Center for Research and Policy Studies announced the 2012/2013 Arab Opinion Index main findings.
+On Monday, June 10, 2013, the Arab Center for Research and Policy Studies announced the main findings of the 2012/2013 Arab Opinion Index.
 Conducted annually by the ACRPS, the Arab Opinion Index aims to offer information on Arab public opinion with respect to economic, social and political issues, including attitudes towards democracy as well as civic and political participation.
-This year's survey was conducted by the Center in coordination with its local partner institutions in 14 Arab countries during the period from July, 2012 to March, 2013: Yemen, Saudi Arabia, Kuwait, Iraq, Jordan, Palestine, Lebanon, Egypt, Sudan, Tunisia, Algeria, Morocco, Mauritania and Libya.
-This year, Kuwait and Libya participated for the first time.
+This year's survey was conducted by the Center in coordination with its local partner institutions in 14 Arab countries during the period from July, 2012 to March, 2013: Yemen, Saudi Arabia, Iraq, Jordan, Palestine, Lebanon, Egypt, Sudan, Tunisia, Algeria, Morocco, and Mauritania; Kuwait and Libya were this year's new entrants to the survey.

 In total, 20,350 respondents took part in the survey through face-to-face interviews.
 Respondents were selected through a randomized, multi-staged, self-weighted clustered sampling process ("PPS").
 Reported margins of error ranged between 2% and 3%.
 The countries surveyed represent 89% of the total population of the Arab region, making the Arab Opinion Index the largest such survey of its kind.
 In the information given in the tables below, where no specific country is cited, the figure represents the aggregate across all countries.
 The figure quoted for aggregates is a weighted average across all of the samples.